Private Use Areas: History

-In Unicode 1.0.0, the private use area extended from U+E800 to U+FDFF (i.e. did not include U+E000..E7FF, but additionally included the U+F900..FDFF range now occupied by CJK Compatibility Ideographs, Alphabetic Presentation Forms and Arabic Presentation Forms-A).
+In Unicode 1.0.0, the Private Use Area extended from U+E800 to U+FDFF (i.e. did not include U+E000..E7FF, but additionally included the U+F900..FDFF range now occupied by CJK Compatibility Ideographs, Alphabetic Presentation Forms and Arabic Presentation Forms-A).
 This was changed to U+E000..F8FF in Unicode 1.0.1, and remained so in Unicode 1.1.
-Contrary to misconception, the range U+D800..DFFF (reserved for UTF-16 surrogates since Unicode 2.0) was not included in the private use range of any Unicode 1.x version.
+The range U+D800..DFFF, used for UTF-16 surrogates since Unicode 2.0, was unassigned and not part of the Private Use Area in any Unicode 1.x version.

-Historically, planes E0 (224) through FF (255), and groups 60 (96) though 7F (127) of the Universal Coded Character Set (i.e. U+E00000 through U+FFFFFF and U+60000000 through U+7FFFFFFF) were also designated as private use.
-These ranges were removed from the specified private-use ranges when the UCS was restricted to the seventeen planes reachable in UTF-16.
+Planes E0 (224) through FF (255), and groups 60 (96) though 7F (127) of the Universal Coded Character Set (i.e. U+E00000 through U+FFFFFF and U+60000000 through U+7FFFFFFF) were also designated as private use.
+These ranges were removed when UCS was restricted to the seventeen planes reachable in UTF-16.

 Usage

 Standardization initiative uses

 Many people and institutions have created character collections for the PUA.
-Some of these private use agreements are published, so other PUA implementers can aim for unused or less used code points to prevent overlaps.
+Some of these private use agreements are published, so other PUA implementers can aim for unused or less-used code points to prevent overlaps.
 Several characters and scripts previously encoded in private use agreements have actually been fully encoded in Unicode, necessitating mappings from the PUA to other Unicode code points.

 One of the more well-known and broadly implemented PUA agreements is maintained by the ConScript Unicode Registry (CSUR).
 The CSUR, which is not officially endorsed or associated with the Unicode Consortium, provides a mapping for constructed scripts, such as Klingon pIqaD and Ferengi script (Star Trek), Tengwar and Cirth (J.R.R.
-Tolkien's cursive and runic scripts), Alexander Melville Bell's Visible Speech, and Dr. Seuss' alphabet from On Beyond Zebra.
+Tolkien's cursive and runic scripts), Alexander Melville Bell's Visible Speech, and Dr. Seuss's alphabet from On Beyond Zebra.
 The CSUR previously encoded the undeciphered Phaistos characters, as well as the Shavian and Deseret alphabets, which have all been accepted for official encoding in Unicode.

 Another common PUA agreement is maintained by the Medieval Unicode Font Initiative (MUFI).
 This project is attempting to support all of the scribal abbreviations, ligatures, precomposed characters, symbols, and alternate letterforms found in medieval texts written in the Latin alphabet.
 The express purpose of MUFI is to experimentally determine which characters are necessary to represent these texts, and to have those characters officially encoded in Unicode.
 As of Unicode version 5.1, 152 MUFI characters have been incorporated into the official Unicode encoding.